pheianox/worksplit-gen/README.md

 ```
 ## Example 2

-Let's say we need to split 500 test questions between 4 people: Alisa, Bob, Steve and John, but in the alphabetical order.
+Let's say you want to split 500 test questions between 4 people: Alisa, Bob, Steve and John, but in the alphabetical order.

 `node index TOTAL=500 PEOPLE=Steve,Bob,John,Alisa -A`